AIandGlobalDevelopmentLab/unshrink/README.md

 ## Overview

-**unshrink** is a Python package for debiasing machine learning predictions when there is a distribution shift between calibration data and test data.
-It corrects systematic biases that arise when model predictions are calibrated on one distribution but applied to another.
+**unshrink** is a Python package for correcting **attenuation bias** in machine learning predictions used for causal inference.
+When ML models predict outcomes (e.g., poverty levels from satellite imagery), their predictions systematically "shrink toward the mean"—overestimating low values and underestimating high values.
+This shrinkage causes treatment effects to appear smaller than they actually are.

+The package provides two debiasing methods:
+- **TweedieDebiaser**: Empirical Bayes correction using Tweedie's formula with KDE-based score estimation
+- **LccDebiaser**: Linear Calibration Correction via inverse linear regression

+Both methods require only a calibration dataset where you have both predictions and ground truth outcomes.

 ## Installation